notlath/Guitara-Scheduling-System/royal-care-frontend/README.md

   - Use sentence case (only first word and proper nouns capitalized) for:
     - Placeholders (e.g., `e.g. johndoe@email.com`, `Enter your password`)
     - Link text (e.g., `Back to login`, `Forgot your password?`)
+    - Error messages (e.g., `Please enter your password.`, `Login failed.
+Please check your credentials and try again.`)
-    - Error and success messages (e.g., `Please enter your password.`, `Registration successful!
-Redirecting you to your dashboard...`)
+    - Success/status messages (e.g., `Registration successful!
+Redirecting you to your dashboard`, `Verification code sent to your email`)
+    - Instructional/helper text (e.g., `Please enter the 6-digit code below to verify your email address`, `Choose a strong password with at least 8 characters`)
 - **Avoid Redundancy:**
   - Do not repeat the label in the placeholder (e.g., label: `Email Address`, placeholder: `e.g. johndoe@email.com`)
 - **Consistent Punctuation:**
-  - End error and success messages with a period.
+  - End error messages with a period.
-  - Do not use periods in labels, buttons, or placeholders.
+  - Do not use periods in labels, buttons, placeholders, success/status messages, or instructional/helper text.

 ### 3. UI Element Guidelines